indjev99/Despirala-Engine/README.md

 The UI is entirely in the console.
 It should be fairly intuitive.
 Moves are written in the format: name of the move, followed by its arguments given as numbers.
 E.g. "Collect 3", "Two triples 3 5", "Despirala", "Reroll".
 While collecting the two possible moves are "Continue collecting" and "Stop collecting" (or just "Continue" and "Stop").
 Move names are case insensitive.

+# Engine

+The engine precomputes the expected scores of reachable positions.
+If wanted, it can do this with Monte Carlo sampling in each state.
+However, exactly computing the value of each state is tractable.
+Thus, the engine can optimally solve the game.
+Using these precomputed values it can evaluate the expected score from any states and the delta in any transition between states (i.e. luck when rolling and mistakes when choosing a move).
+Note that the engine solves for maximizing the expected score, without caring about other players or winning chances.

+# Competitive play

+There is a WIP competitive strategy.
+It tries to optimize the winning chances/expected rank.
+It explores the possible moves of the current player and assume the game is played according to the EV maximizing strategy from there on.
+It then uses the distribution of the scores of the other players and the distributions of all the moves to choose the move which results in the best expected rank.
+This is still WIP and works through Monte Carlo simulations of the games (instead of exact computations).
+To beat the EV maximizing strategy it needs to simulate about 10k games per distribution, which is quite slow.
+Its mean rank then is around 1.4 (it wins 60% of the games).

 ## Performance stats

 Stats for normal_exact.model and misere_exact.model are obtained with 100 million tests.